reasonml/reasonml.github.io/src/pages/guide/language/function.md

 #### Optional with Default Value

 Optional labeled arguments can also be provided a default value.
-They aren't wrapped in an `option` type.
+In this case, they aren't wrapped in an `option` type.

 ```reason
 let drawCircle = (~radius=1, ~color, ()) => {